x8lucas8x/blog/content/posts/9-the-low-hanging-fruits-of-technical-writing/index.md

 When I see that personal pronoun (i.e., they), I know someone is making me have the trouble of figuring out, who or what that “they” might be.
 Is it about the results?
 Can it be about the experiments?
 Or is that person talking about leadership?
 Who knows?
 That will require understanding the context, which might mean having to go through a whole paragraph and then get back – until that's figured out.
 All that could be avoided, had the person avoided a dubious pronoun.
 Such as on:

 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
-The results … \
+The results …<br>
 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
-The experiments … \
+The experiments …<br>
 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
 The leadership …

 You don't need to reuse the precise noun (e.g., results, experiments, leadership), as the examples above.
 In fact, any synonym would have worked.
 Additionally, this doesn't mean you shouldn't use pronouns in your technical writing.
 The takeaway is that you should avoid them, if clarity demands.
 To leave to context, that which could be clear from the get go, is no way of treating your reader.